 As I said, not as easy as one might think on the surface.

-In order to increase labor utilization rates and make the services team more profitable, many companies put all the responsibility on the sales team to sell more in order to keep the field technicians fully booked.
-Although this seems like a reasonable strategy on the surface, a very high labor utilization rate can sometimes come at the expense of customer satisfaction (e.g. finishing or starting jobs late) or employee satisfaction (too many late nights & weekends).
-This can have a negative impact on repeat business, which negatively affects future labor utilization.
+Trying to do manage this manually often results in extremely high billable labor utilization rates one month and a low billable utilization rates the next month, kind of like a billable utilization roller coaster.
+The extremely high billable utilization months can sometimes come at the expense of customer satisfaction (e.g. finishing or starting jobs late) or employee satisfaction (too many late nights & weekends).
+So the short term benefits of having a high billable utilization one month can be off-set by a longer term negative impact on repeat business.
 It can also affect employee satisfaction which can negatively impact resource availability (when they get sick or quit from overwork).
-This strategy can create a vicious circle and limit services profitability.
+This manual resource management approach can create a vicious circle and actually limit professional services profitability.